RedPitaya/Documentation/quickStart/troubleshooting/troubleshooting.rst

 #.
 Restart the router (or clear the internal cache/ARP table of the router) and try connecting to the board again.

 If you are unable to connect to the board after an OS update, please use the above sequence.
 This issue may occur when connecting to the board for the first time after an OS update, but it should not happen again after the first boot.
-This should resolve most issues related to the 'OPENBSD failed to start' error reported in the serial console boot log.
+This should resolve most issues related to the **OPENBSD failed to start** error reported in the serial console boot log.

 If the issue persists, please establish a :ref:`serial console <console>` connection and check the boot log sequence for feedback.
 Then, :ref:`report the problem <report_problem>` and attach the boot log file.

-|

 Advanced Troubleshooting
 ------------------------

 1. If you are a Linux or MacOS user and the Red Pitaya is connected directly to the computer (via the Ethernet cable), check the Ethernet port settings to see if they are set to **DHCP** and **Local Only**.
-Alternatively, connecting to the Red Pitaya  router.
+Alternatively, connecting to the Red Pitaya via router.
 #.
 If a MAC computer will not connect to the Red Pitaya, it is possible that **Content and privacy settings** are blocking websockets.
 After updating the settings you will need to log out and log in again.

     .. figure:: img/MAC_content_privacy.png